cmrust/rando/README.md

 - autogeneration of shell autocompletion

 ### Why pytest?
 - easy to use, run `pytest` and any tests named correctly will be run
 - easy to learn, uses builtin Python assert function, no new syntaxes

+### Why GitHub Actions?

+There's no need for CD, or anything too fancy with regards to pipeline usage, in this project so far.
+Executing unit tests and running linters is enough for now and GitHub Actions is free and lives with the code removing any barriers to entry.

 ### Local shared packages